Police in a Pod

 is a Japanese manga series written and illustrated by Miko Yasu.
 It has been serialized in Kodansha's Morning since November 2017.
-A television drama adaptation aired on Nippon TV from July to September 2021, and an anime television series adaptation by Madhouse aired from January to March 2022.
+A television drama adaptation aired on Nippon TV from July to September 2021, while an anime television series adaptation produced by Madhouse aired from January to March 2022.

-As of August 2021, the manga had over 2.3 million copies in circulation.
-Police in a Pod won the 66th Shogakukan Manga Award in the general category in 2021 and the 45th Kodansha Manga Award in the same category in 2022.
+By August 2021, the manga had over 2.3 million copies in circulation.
+Police in a Pod won the 66th Shogakukan Manga Award in the general category in 2021 and the 46th Kodansha Manga Award in the same category in 2022.

 Plot

 Mai Kawai is a new police officer who only decided to take the job due to a desire to have a stable income.
 Having become dissatisfied with her career path, she decides to resign from the police force.
 On the day she planned to tender her resignation, she meets Seiko Fuji, who had been reassigned to serve as the director of her station.
 Fuji's dedication to the police force becomes an inspiration to Kawai, who decides to delay her resignation.
 The series follows the two and other members of the police forms solving crimes in their local area.